AI-for-Education/fabdata-llm/README.md

+## Introduction

 FabData-LLM is a set of high-level abstractions around various LLM API providers.
-It is written in python and currently covers OpenAI, Azure OpenAI, and Anthropic APIs.
+It is written in Python and currently covers OpenAI, Azure OpenAI, and Anthropic APIs.

-Why you might consider using this:
+### Why you might consider using this
 - You want to create a chatbot with stored history and automatic history token management in 3 lines of code:

     ```python